LGBTQ rights in Hong Kong: Tse v Commissioner of Registration

 In 2019, three trans men lost their legal bid to be recognised as male on their Hong Kong identity cards.
 While expressing sympathy, High Court judge Mr Justice Thomas Au Hing-cheung ruled against the three applicants, Henry Tse, Q, and R, who had all been legally recognised as men by the British government but were unable to get their gender changed on their Hong Kong ID cards.
 The judge said that a complete sex change would be the only "workable way" for the local government to determine a person's gender.
 Although the trio, all born female, identify as men, and have had their breasts removed and undergone hormone therapy, they all still have their uterus and ovaries – which was the point of contention in their legal challenges against the city's commissioner of registration.
 The applicants appealed the decision.

 In February 2023, the Court of Final Appeal ruled in favour of the applicants, that the government's surgery requirements were unconstitutional and unacceptably burdensome.
 The ruling was implemented in April 2024, although select surgical treatment to modify sex characteristics is still required for a change in ID marker, as well as hormonal blood tests.

-On 3 April, 2024, The Hong Kong government announced a policy revision, effective immediately, allowing individuals who have undergone specific gender-affirming surgeries (mastectomy for trans men; penectomy and orchiectomy for trans women), but not the full set of gender reassignment procedures (such as vaginoplasty or phalloplasty), to apply for a gender marker change on their Hong Kong ID card.
+On 3 April, 2024, the Hong Kong government announced a policy revision, effective immediately, allowing individuals who have undergone specific gender-affirming surgeries (mastectomy for trans men; penectomy and orchiectomy for trans women), but not the full set of gender reassignment procedures (such as vaginoplasty or phalloplasty), to apply for a gender marker change on their Hong Kong ID card.
 Applicants must meet criteria such as providing medical proof, living as their identified gender for at least two years, and undergoing continuous hormone therapy.

-The previous policy of requiring full sex reassignment was declared unconstitutional in February 2023 in Tse v Commissioner of Registration, in which the Court of Final Appeal found such requirement violated transgender persons' right to privacy under Article 14 of the Bill of Rights.
+The previous policy of requiring full sex reassignment was declared unconstitutional in February 2023 in Tse Henry Edward v Commissioner of Registration, in which the Court of Final Appeal found such requirement violated transgender persons' right to privacy under Article 14 of the Bill of Rights.
 The government's new policy was published in response to the apex court decision.

 Public lavatories

-On 23 July 2025, the High Court handed down a decision in K v Secretary for Environment and Ecology and Another that a government regulation prohibiting trans people from using public toilets of the opposite sex was unconstitutional.
+On 23 July 2025, the High Court handed down a decision in K v Secretary for Environment and Ecology that government regulation prohibiting trans people from using public toilets that match their lived gender identity was unconstitutional under the right to equality under Hong Kong's Basic Law.